Unsupervised Word Segmentation from Discrete Speech Units in Low-Resource Settings: Introduction

 \section{Introduction}

-Popular models for speech processing rely on the availability of large amounts of speech data and their transcriptions, which reduces model applicability to a limited subset of languages considered \textit{high-resource}.
-This excludes a considerable number of \textit{low-resource} languages, including many from oral-tradition.
+Popular models for speech processing still rely on the availability of considerable amounts of speech data and their transcriptions, which reduces model applicability to a limited subset of languages considered \textit{high-resource}.
+This excludes a considerable number of \textit{low-resource} languages, including many from oral tradition.
 Besides, learning supervised representations from speech differs from the unsupervised way infants learn language, hinting that it should be possible to develop more data-efficient speech processing models.

-Recent efforts for \textit{Zero Resource}~\cite{glass2012,jansen2013JHU, versteegh2016zero, zrc2017, Dunbar2019, dunbar2020zero} processing focus on building speech systems using limited amounts of data (hence \textit{zero resource}), and without textual or linguistic resources, for increasingly challenging tasks such as acoustic or lexical unit discovery.
-Such zero resource approaches also stimulated interest for computational language documentation~\cite{besacier2006towards, duong2016attentional, Godard2018,bird2021sparse} and computational language acquisition~\cite{dupoux2016}.
+Recent efforts for \textit{zero-resource} processing~\cite{glass2012,jansen2013JHU,versteegh2016zero,zrc2017,Dunbar2019,dunbar2020zero} focus on building speech systems using limited amounts of data (hence \textit{zero resource}), and without textual or linguistic resources, for increasingly challenging tasks such as acoustic or lexical unit discovery.
+Such zero resource approaches also stimulated interest for computational language documentation~\cite{besacier2006towards,duong2016attentional,Godard2018,bird2021sparse} and computational language acquisition~\cite{dupoux2016}.

-In this paper we address a challenging task: Unsupervised Word Segmentation (UWS) from speech, which consists of (without access to any supervision) outputting time-stamps delimiting stretches of speech, associated with class labels corresponding to word hypotheses.
-We build on the work presented in~\cite{Godard2018} which proposed a cascaded model for UWS that first generates a discrete sequence from the speech signal using the model from~\cite{ondel2016variational}, and then segments the discrete sequence into words using a Bayesian~\cite{goldwater2007nonparametric} or a neural~\cite{boito2017unwritten} approach.
-Since then, much progress has been made in automatic speech discretization: efficient Bayesian models for Acoustic Unit Discovery~(AUD) emerged~\cite{ondel2019shmm,yusuf2020hierarchical}, and neural approaches (typically made of an auto-encoder structure with a discretization layer) were also introduced \cite{NIPS2017_7a98af17,baevski2019vq,chorowski2019unsupervised}.
+In this paper we address the challenging task of unsupervised word segmentation~(UWS) from speech.
+This task consists of outputting time-stamps delimiting stretches of speech, associated with class labels corresponding to word hypotheses, without access to any supervision.
+We build on the work presented in~\newcite{Godard2018}: they proposed a cascaded model for UWS that first generates a discrete sequence from the speech signal using the model from~\newcite{ondel2016variational}, and then segments the discrete sequence into words using a Bayesian~\cite{goldwater2007nonparametric} or a neural~\cite{boito2017unwritten} approach.
+Since then, much progress has been made in automatic speech discretization: efficient Bayesian models for acoustic unit discovery~(AUD) emerged~\cite{ondel2019shmm,yusuf2020hierarchical}, and self-supervised models based on neural networks -- typically made of an auto-encoder structure with a discretization layer -- were also introduced~\cite{NIPS2017_7a98af17,baevski2019vq,chorowski2019unsupervised}.